copiousfreetime/htauth/README.md

         -p, --plaintext  Do not encrypt the password (plaintext).
         -s, --sha1       Force SHA encryption of the password.
         -v, --version    Show version info.
-            --verify     Verify password for the specified user
+            --verify     Verify password for the specified user.

     The SHA algorithm does not use a salt and is less secure than the MD5 algorithm.